Boulder is a foodie’s paradise.

 Boulder has so many statewide and national food-related honors it’s basically the valedictorian of the restaurant scene.
 You might not expect this from what has also been named the skinniest city in America, but Boulder loves its food.

-The Boulder Farmers’ Market is known as one of the best in America, and the city is also home to some big-name food businesses such as Bhakti Chai, Celestial Seasonings, and Izze Beverage Company.
+The Boulder County Farmers Market is known as one of the best in America, and the city is also home to some big-name food businesses such as Bhakti Chai, Celestial Seasonings and Izze Beverage Company.

 The list goes on.